Chart Color Schemes

 Duntroon's residents boast exceedingly positive health performance metrics with a range of health conditions having marked impacts on both younger and older age cohorts

-Health outcomes data shows significant results across Duntroon, with various health conditions affecting both younger and older age groups.
+Health outcomes data shows notable results across Duntroon, with various health conditions affecting both younger and older age groups.
 Private health cover stands at approximately 51% of the total population (~1,144 people), slightly lower than the average SA2 area's 65.3%.

 Frequently Asked Questions - Health